missing-user/bdistrib/README.md

 the current potential is only defined up to a constant, so we force the constant mode to be zero.

+Parameter: save_level
+Type: int
+Default: 1
+When it matters:
+Description: How much information to save in the .nc output file.
+  0: Save everything
+  1: Save everything but the interpolation matrices

 Parameter: nu_plasma
 Type: int
 Default: 16